musadu2/wrong-in-the-same-way/README.md

-# Coverage Is Not Enough: Finite-Sample Bias, Not Model Variance, Limits Small-Data Machine-Learned Potentials
+# Wrong in the same way: Finite-Sample Bias, Not Model Variance, Limits Small-Data Machine-Learned Potentials

 This repository contains the data-processing workflows, training configurations, analysis scripts, and machine-learned interatomic potential (MLIP) files used in: